 - A pitch for a product

-- Start a welcome series
+- Start a welcome email series or welcome campaign

-- Get people to use your product
+- Get people to use your product with onboarding welcome emails

 - Give people helpful information